ilovedadata/ilovedadata.github.io/README.md

 - `The data about the characters and their dubbers in each episode comes from the Naruto fandom website https://naruto.fandom.com/wiki/List_of_Animated_Media`
 - `The kanji stroke counts are found at https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji`
 - `The plots of the episodes of the anime are at https://en.wikipedia.org/wiki/Naruto`

+##

+## Project 3: House terminal inventory system 🦊
+`#Python` `#DataScience` `#DataAnalysis` `#Numpy` `#Pandas` `#Matplotlib` `#Statistics` `#HTML` `#ReverseEngineering` `#BeautifulSoup`
+ `#Japanese`

+ #### Project description and goal
+The project is about **Naruto**, a Japanese Anime that follows the adventure of Naruto, a young Ninja from Konoha, in his quest to become Hokage.
+The data for this project is about the episodes of Naruto, not including the Naruto Shippuden ones.
+The **goal** of this project is to practice my **web scraping, data analysis and data visualization skills** by answering the `following questions`:
+- 1 What is the highest delta episodes between first and last appearance of a given character?
+- 2 What is the most present Naruto character throughout the Anime?
+- 3 What is the most used japanese kanji in the japanese voice actors names?
+- 4 Are there Naruto characters who have been dubbed by more than a dubber? (consider the most present 50 characters)
+- 5 What is the episode with the most characters?
+Make a top and a flop 10!
+- 6 What is the most present word in Naruto plots?
+Exclude English stopwords and punctuation signs